IgorKovr/scrum_poker/README.md

 1. Enter your name on the welcome screen
 2. Click "Create New Room"
-3. A unique 6-digit room code will be generated (e.g., "524601")
+3. A unique room name will be generated (e.g., "happy-panda")
-4. Share this code with your team members
+4. Share the room link with your team members

 ### Joining an Existing Room

 1. Enter your name on the welcome screen
 2. Click "Join Existing Room"
-3. Enter the 6-digit room code shared by your team
+3. Enter the room name shared by your team (e.g., "happy-panda")
 4. Click "Join"

+**Or** simply click a shared room link - you'll be prompted to enter your name and join automatically!

 ### During the Session